-- 1. Positive IgG (Immunoglobulin G) indicates evidence of serological immunity, which may result from either natural infection or immunisation. - Pre offer of employment requires minimum of one dose of Measles, mumps, rubella (MMR) vaccine course and second dose to be administered within three months of commencement.
-The prospective worker will be required to commit to completing the full course. - 3.
-Two doses of varicella vaccine at least one month apart (evidence of one dose is sufficient if the person received their first dose before 14 years of age). - Letters from medical practitioners or other vaccine service providers should state the date chickenpox or shingles was diagnosed and should be on practice/facility letterhead, signed by the provider/practitioner including professional designation and service provider number (if applicable). - Pre offer of employment requires minimum of one dose of Varicella (chicken pox) vaccine course and second dose (if required) to be administered within three months of commencement.
+- 1. Positive IgG (Immunoglobulin G) indicates evidence of serological immunity, which may result from either natural infection or immunisation. "low level," "equivocal," "low positive," or other similar serology results may not indicate immunity.
+Please refer to pathology explanatory notes or contact the source laboratory. - 2.
+Pre-offer of employment requires minimum of one dose of measles, mumps and rubella (MMR) containing vaccine.
+The second dose of MMR containing vaccine is to be administered within

+- 3 months of commencement.
+The prospective worker will be required to commit to completing the full course of two MMR containing vaccines. - 3.
+Two doses of varicella vaccine at least one month apart (evidence of one dose is required with a second dose recommended if the person received their first dose before 14 years of age) OR one dose of zoster vaccine (for those aged 60 years or over) UNLESS the zoster vaccine is Shingrix.
+Shingrix requires 2 doses 4-6 months apart with a minimum first dose to be administered prior to commencement. - 4.
+Letters from medical practitioners or other vaccine service providers should state the date chickenpox or shingles was diagnosed and should be on practice/facility letterhead, signed by the provider/practitioner including professional designation and service provider number (if applicable). - 5.
+Pre-offer of employment requires minimum of one dose of varicella vaccine course and second dose (if required) to be administered within 3 months of commencement.
+For varicella vaccination between the ages of 18 months and 13 years, a one dose course is acceptable.
 The prospective worker will be required to commit to completing the full course. - 6.
-Hepatitis B vaccine is usually given as a 3 dose course with 1 month minimum interval between 1st and 2nd dose, 2 months minimum interval between 2nd and 3rd dose and 4 months minimum interval between 1st and 3rd dose.
-For adolescents between the ages of 11-15 hepatitis B vaccine may be given as a two dose course, with the two doses 4-6 months apart. - Anti-HBs (hepatitis B surface antibody) greater than or equal to 10 IU/mL indicates immunity.
-If the result is less than 10 IU/mL (<10 IU/mL), this indicates lack of immunity. - 8.
+Hepatitis B vaccine schedule consists of 3 doses with a at least 4 weeks between first and second dose, two months minimum interval between second and third dose and four months minimum interval between first and third dose.
+For adolescents between the ages of 11-15, adult hepatitis B vaccine may be given as a two-dose course, with the 2 doses 6 months apart. - 7.
+Accelerated courses require 4 doses not 3 An accelerated course is one of two courses: 1st dose: day 0, 2nd dose 1 month post first dose, 3rd dose 2 months after 1st dose, 4th dose 12 months after 1st dose OR 1st dose: day 0, 2nd dose: 7 days after 1st dose, 3rd dose: 21 days after 1st dose, 4th dose: 12 months after 1st dose. - 8.
+Anti-HBs (hepatitis B surface antibody) greater than or equal 10 IU/L indicates immunity.
+If the result is less than 10 IU/L (<10 IU/L), this indicates lack of immunity. - 9.
 Documented evidence that an individual is not susceptible to hepatitis B infection may include serology testing indicating a hepatitis B core antibody (Anti-HBc /HBcAb), or a documented history of past hepatitis B infection.
-Prospective workers (including students and volunteers) who are hepatitis B antigen positive do not have to disclose their hepatitis B infection status unless they perform exposure-prone procedures (see Guideline for the management of Human Immunodeficiency Virus (HIV), hepatitis B virus, and hepatitis C virus infected healthcare workers).

-- Pre offer of employment requires minimum of two doses of Hepatitis B vaccine course and third dose to be administered within six months of commencement.
-The prospective worker will be required to commit to completing the full course. - ComVax and Infanrix hexa are brand names of vaccine not in the updated Australian Immunisation Handbook 10th Edition (updated June 2015).
-These are vaccines that were included in previous immunisation schedules.
-Internationally administered vaccine may have a different brand name.
+Prospective workers (including students and volunteers) who are hepatitis B antigen positive do not have to disclose their hepatitis B infection status but must comply with the Communicable Diseases Network Australia (CDNA) guideline Australian national guidelines for the management of healthcare workers living with blood borne viruses and healthcare workers who perform exposure prone procedures at risk of exposure to blood borne viruses. - 10.
+Pre-offer of employment requires minimum of two doses of hepatitis B vaccine course and third dose to be administered within 6 months of commencement.
+The prospective worker will be required to commit to completing the full course.